 President Trump’s first budget will be presented against a backdrop of rising deficits under current law and a national debt headed steadily higher as a share of the economy.
 The driving forces behind this unsustainable outlook are well known: Population aging and rising health care costs are causing major benefit programs such as Medicare, Medicaid and Social Security to grow faster than both the economy and federal government revenues.
 It will be important that Trump’s overall proposal deals with this structural mismatch.

-Trump could choose these goals or come up with a new one.
+Trump could choose either of these goals or come up with a new one.
 But the budget should have a clearly defined goal -- one that addresses the long-term sustainability challenge -- along with a set of proposals that would credibly achieve that goal.

 2. What will the budget recommend regarding repeal of the Affordable Care Act (ACA) and its replacement?